DeBrosOfficial/network/README.md

 - **5001**: RQLite HTTP API
 - **7001**: RQLite Raft consensus

 Ensure these ports are available or configure firewall rules accordingly.
+The system will also use +1 for each extra node started.
+For example 4002, 5002, 7002

 ## Quick Start